 Collaborating with Singer at LACMA also provided an opportunity for Professor Keenan to reunite with the man who taught him the importance of student-teacher relationships, something he believes is part of the culture at Colby-Sawyer.
 “At Colby-Sawyer, professors have close relationships with students due to the small class sizes,” said Professor Keenan.
 “I encourage my students, advocate for them, and nurture their interests and creative scholarship.
 I keep in touch with students in the United States, Japan and elsewhere, and sometimes we work together on projects.”

-Graphic Design major Mallory Hebert, who graduated in 2014, is among those students Professor Keenan has mentored at Colby-Sawyer.
+Graphic Design major Mallory Hebert '14 is among those students Professor Keenan has mentored at Colby-Sawyer.
 She credits him with broadening her view of the arts.
 “Professor Keenan taught me how to see the arts in so many interesting and compelling ways.
 Most of all, he pushed me to be nothing less than incredible.
 He has a vision of higher art and wants to share that vision with his students and peers,” said Hebert.
 “Professor Keenan also referred me to my first career opportunity with the creative team at Simon Pearce in Vermont and advised me throughout the interview process.”

 On to Japan